Duván Zapata: Estudiantes

-On 27 July 2011, joined Estudiantes on loan for a $120,000 loan fee with an option for Estudiantes to purchase for $1.2 million.
+On 27 July 2011, Zapata joined Estudiantes on loan for a $120,000 loan fee with an purchase option for $1.2 million.
 On his debut, Zapata scored a goal in a 3–2 win over Belgrano.
 During his first year with Estudiantes, Zapata would occasionally make appearances with their reserve team.
 Despite this, he still managed to score four goals in eight matches in the Torneo Clausura 2012.
 That year, within both the Apertura and Clasura, Zapata scored 5 goals in 11 matches.
 During the summer of 2012, Estudiantes purchased half of Zapata's playing rights from América de Cali.

 For the 2013–13 season, Zapata featured in Estudiantes' starting 11, eventually turning into a fundamental part of the team and attracting interest from many European clubs like Beşiktaş, after scoring 16 goals in 33 games.

 In July 2013, Premier League club West Ham United applied for a British work permit for Zapata ahead of a possible transfer from Estudiantes.
 Although not meeting the usual requirements for a permit, West Ham attempted to secure his arrival by claiming he was a "special talent" who would enhance the English game.
-However, West Ham's owners soon announced on social media they were pulling out of the deal, even after agreeing a ₤6.7 million fee with Estudiantes.
+However, West Ham's owners soon announced on social media they were pulling out of the deal, even after agreeing a £6.7 million fee with Estudiantes.

 Napoli

 On 25 August 2013, Zapata transferred to Serie A club Napoli for an undisclosed fee.
 He made his first start in Serie A on 28 September, in a 2–0 Napoli win against Genoa.
 On 22 October, he scored his first goal in the UEFA Champions League, against Marseille in a 2–1 away win.

 Zapata scored his first league goals for the Partenopei on 26 March 2014, two in a 4–2 win at Catania in which his team got all their goals in the first half.
 He finished the season with five to his name, including two more in the last match, a 5–1 win over Hellas Verona at the Stadio San Paolo.

 On 22 July 2015, Zapata joined Udinese on a two-year loan deal with the option to purchase him after his first year at the club.
 On 31 August 2017, Zapata joined Sampdoria on a season-long loan deal with an obligation to purchase.